jing-yen/tp/docs/UserGuide.md

 * Note: The `IDENTIFIER` used in the command is with respect to that person specified in the command.
   In other words, the `IDENTIFIER` is the number labelled on the activity when you execute `paid n/NAME`.

+* Note: If the paid command is used on an activity where the specified `NAME` is the payer for the activity, it will mark all participants in the activity as paid.

+* Note: The `IDENTIFIER` shown in the `LIST` command will change after using the `PAID` command.
+If you intend to use the `PAID` command again, please run the `LIST` command first to get the updated `IDENTIFIER`.

 Example of usage:

 ```